 One of the few things we humans can always count on in life is we’ll have to deal with CHANGE.

-It’s a fact of life and yet we resist it, find it scary and often will do almost anything to avoid it when the truth is, change is unavoidable.
+It’s a fact of life (especially since the Pandemic) and yet we resist it, find it scary and often will do almost anything to avoid it when the truth is, change is unavoidable.

 What happens is…

 We’re going through life just fine (it seems) and all of a sudden “BAM!”… something happens that causes big or not-so-big changes in our lives…